DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-SamSamson987/README.md

 ➤ **Complexity of Algorithms**

     - can be expressed in term of the number of operationsused by the algorithm when the input has a particular size

+#WEEK 12

+➤ No Classes for the whole week

+#WEEK 13

+➤ **Graph Theory**

+    - consist of vertices/nodes and degrees/edges

+➤ **Handshaking Theorem**

+    - 2e = Σ(degrees)*v

+➤ **Euler Path**

+    - covers all the edges/degrees
+    - is open
+    - has a different starting and ending point

+➤ **Euler Circuit**

+    - covers all the edges/degrees
+    - is closed
+    - has the same starting and ending point

+➤ **Hamilton Path**

+    - covers all the nodes/vertices
+    - is open
+    - has a different starting and ending point

+➤ **Hamilton Circuit**

+    - covers all the nodes/vertices
+    - is closed
+    - has the same starting and ending point

+➤ **Matrices**

+    • Adjacency Matrix
+       - relationship between the nodes/vertices

+    • Incidence Matrix
+       - relationship between the edges/degrees

+➤ **Isomorphism**

+    - is the comparison of 2 graphs

+➤ **Planar**

+    - is a plane that has no intersecting lines/edges/degrees

+➤ **Non-Planar**

+    - is a plane that has intersecting lines/edges/degrees

+➤ **Euler's Formula**

+    ✓ r = e(edges) - v(vertices) + 2